 Several factors led to manufacturing growth:

-• Electric motors
+- Electric motors

-More efficient electric motors replaced steam power.
+More efficient electric motors replaced steam power. - Cost of Electricity

-The cost of electricity declined from 1914 to 1917, and factories used the resource to light and power their plants.
+The cost of electricity declined from 1914 to 1917, and factories used the resource to light and power their plants. - Assembly lines

-Assembly lines standardized and boosted the mass production of autos, electronics, ready-made apparel, and beauty products.
+Assembly lines standardized and boosted the mass production of autos, electronics, ready-made apparel, and beauty products. - Credit and installment plans

 Prices dropped, and “luxury” items became available to more public—especially with the swelling use of credit and installment plans.
-In addition, air and ground travel expanded.
+In addition, air and ground travel expanded. - Rise of home appliances

 Furthermore, radio ads and sponsorships helped sell products.